 On the Road

 Plant-based eating can be very hard when you are on the road.
 There are very few chain restaurants that have vegan-friendly options, and if they do, it is hard to support businesses that also serve animal products.
 Luckily, this is a good excuse to stop at a local fruit stand for whatever is in season.
 It can make for a chance to meet farmers and get closer to your food source.
+And don’t forget to fill your favorite to-go thermos with some organic, vegan tea.
+Some of our favorites are here.

 If you are traveling by plane, you can pack some of your favorite convenience foods in case you can’t find anything else to eat.
 Some of my favorites are Terra Chips and Betty Lou’s nut butter balls.
 You can also always reference PETA’s “Accidentally Vegan” snack list if you end up at a corner store with no other options.